 School Games Competitions

 At Seven Stars, we are part of the South Ribble Sports Partnership.
 We have children from both Ks1 & Ks2 participating in Level 2 competitions such as netball, football, tag rugby and change4life inclusion events.
-Take a look at our 'What’s going on ...' page for information on current or upcoming events.
+Take a look at our Competition calendar below.
 We also have after school sports clubs delivered by South Ribble coaches which take place every half-term - different year groups will be offered different sports on a rotational basis so everyone will have the chance to try something new.
+For a full list of this years after school clubs please see the document below.
 Recently we have even had fencing and boxing!

 Healthy schools & Healthy lifestyles